FIRETC-101 - Principles of Emergency Services - Keith Kawamoto

 “Introduction to Fire Protection and Emergency Services” by Robert Klinoff, 6th Edition, ISBN #9781284180152.

-This textbook IS required, and must be in your possession by your FIRST DAY of the semester.
+This textbook IS required, and must be in your possession by your FIRST DAY of class.

 Each textbook chapter will be covered this semester.
 Our course is divided into separate “Modules.”
 (A “Module” is a grouping of “Chapters” from your textbook.)
 As part of each Module, students are required to read the associated textbook chapters to provide a foundation for all activities, supplemental materials, discussions, assignments, quizzes/exams, and projects.